 Using a family tree chart will help you identify gaps in your research, so you know which avenues to explore next.

 You can also see what point your research has reached so can easily pick up where you left off, and do not waste time researching lines you have already researched, and/or peruse sources you have already utilised.

 If you wish to give your research to someone else as a gift, you can easily transfer the information from the working copy of the chart to the final version and make a unique gift that the other person will treasure.

 Family Tree Charts are a very useful tool whether you are a beginner or an experienced researcher.
 I only wish they had been around when I started conducting my own research 20 years ago - they certainly would have made my life so much easier!!

-It is important to keep records safe, and not have too many loose sheets of paper that could be inadvertently lost or destroyed.
+It is important to keep records safe when recording family history, and not have too many loose sheets of paper that could be inadvertently lost or destroyed.
 You could divide your file into different sections, and have a section for each type of resource.